cdaenekas/WeldAnalysis/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.lic) file for details
+See the [LICENSE](LICENSE.lic) file and [github documentation](https://choosealicense.com/licenses/mit/) for details.
+We still care about sharing improvements and welcome everyone to make newer version open source.

 ## Contact Information